MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 ### Contextless apps - Upgrade once, upgrade everywhere

-When a user updates an app in one thread.
-The new version of the app is automatically updated in all other installed contexts.
+When a user updates an app in one thread, the new version of the app is automatically updated in all other installed contexts.

 1. Go to Teams apps store > Select manage apps